 - It must be distilled in Canada; and

-- It must be aged at least three years in Canada
+- It must be aged at least three years in small wood barrels in Canada

 Wait a minute... there's nothing there about the mashbill!
 You forgot that!

 No, no I did not.
 Believe it or not, for Canadian Rye to be considered Canadian Rye, it requires not one single grain of actual rye.
 Not one, single grain at all.
 There are also no rules about adding artificial coloring or flavoring.